 One option for budget-conscious Vail visitors flying into Denver Airport is to use one of the many shared shuttle services operating in the area.
 There are a number of such Vail transportation options available, and they operate on a set timetable.

-This is a less expensive alternative, but there are certain limitations to be aware of.
-It takes longer since everyone else must board and disembark before you can begin your adventure.
-In addition, there will be a number of scheduled pit stops.
+This is a choice that will save you money, but it does come with some restrictions that you should be aware of.
+It will take longer because you will have to wait for everyone else to board and then disembark before you can begin your journey.
+In addition, there are going to be a few scheduled pit stops throughout the race.

 3. Denver to Vail by Car